EB-5 INVESTOR GREEN CARD

 “An investment assumes that a risk exists.
 The alien must go into the investment not knowing for sure if he will be able to sell his interest at all after he obtains his unconditional permanent resident status; and if he is successful in selling his interest, the sale price may be disappointingly low (or surprisingly high and more than what he paid).
 This way the alien risks both gain and loss.
 To allow otherwise transforms the arrangement into a loan.”

-There has been a recent resurgence of investment models that are structured very similar to a loan.
+There has been a recent resurgence of investment models that are structured similarly to a loan.
 In these circumstances, the manner by which the funds go to the enterprise looks like a loan, pays interest like a loan, and is repaid like a loan.
 However, any type of redemption agreement or guaranteed return of capital is expressly prohibited for those seeking permanent residency through the EB-5 investor visa category.
 To offer such a guarantee would violate the “at risk” requirement and greatly jeopardize the applicant’s immigration process.

 How does the regional center, or the investment entity, protect its investors from investment risk?